PyDotAll/G-Phish/README.md

 </p>

 ## Introduction
-### Overview
+### Python, Javascript, HTML And CSS Integration
 This repository contains the source code for creating a formal phishing attack in Gmail.
 The concept commonly relies on JQuery code injections somewhere in the HTML content of the sign-in page, using a minimal CDN in JS.

 However, in spite of the possibillity, there's no foolproof method for real hacking.
-The purpose of this code is to provide a formal proof of concept for establishing a phishing attack in Gmail.
+The purpose of this repository is to provide a formal proof of concept for establishing a phishing attack in Gmail, for educational purposes only.
-### Pros
+### Advantages Of GPhish 😏
-- Code injection within '<script>' tag
+> Code injection within '<script>' tag
-- Interaction between the attacker and the victim
+>> Interaction between the attacker and the victim
-- Easy to use with little to no setup
+>>> Easy to use with little to no setup
-- Based on Google's current CSS selectors
+>>>> Based on Google's current CSS selectors
-### Cons
+### Disadvantages of GPhish 😒
-- Runs on http but will soon be run on https
+> Runs on http but will soon be run on https
-- Does not support anonymity in the account creation, use with precaution
+>> Does not support anonymity in the account creation, use with precaution
-- Still fixing checkbox that's triggering the malfunction
+>>> Still fixing checkbox that's triggering the malfunction
 ## Installation
-### Webdriver Manager Aver The Regular
+### Webdriver Manager Over The Regular
 Please update your venv to 3.11 to avoid any further issues.
-If you don't have v3.11 yet, I highly encourage you to create one by installing the necessary python version for it.
-This would help the execution of the code more robust.
+If you don't have v3.11 yet, I highly encourage you to create one by installing the necessary Python version for it.
+This would make the code execution more robust.

 Please make sure to pip install a webdriver manager in your venv to automatically manage drivers for different browsers.
 This ensures the compatibility of the Selenium web driver, making the executable file size larger than usual.
-In Windows, the file is automatically stored at _"C:\Users\Username\.wdm"_ directory.
+In Windows, the file is automatically stored in _"C:\Users\Username\.wdm"_ directory.
 ```cmd
 (venv_name) C:\Users\Username\python_project_file>pip install webdriver-manager
 ```